nischalsource/SafariBooks_Downloader/README.md

      Specify the name of the directory this script must create from this level to download
     -u | --url
      Specify the complete URI to download in the following URI format:  protocol://domain/directory
+     -f | --file
+     Specify a txt file with one URI per line

 ##Example
 ---------